synestize/synestizer/FAQ-Synestizer-introduction.md

 ## Who develops the synestizer?

 Soundartist Kaspar König (www.kasparkoenig.com) loves experimenting with analog and digital techniques to sonify the context imminently surrounding us.
-His interest in interpreting colours, patterns, materials and most recently also wind as an actor to map sound lead to the development of the synestizer.
+His interest in interpreting colours, patterns, materials and most recently also wind as an actor to map sound lead to the development of the initial version of synestizer.
+Now the group is growing and there are new people interested in the project, and we have opened up the code to invite even more to joins us.
+Users and artists are welcome to experiment with, and developers welcome to modify this thing.

-Now Christoph Stähli (programmer of Noisetracks and more see www.stahlnow.com) and Dan Mackinlay (http://notes.livingthing.org/  the mathemagician in the team) are contributing a great deal to the code the project with a lot of engagment for the first release.
+Now [Christoph Stähli](http://www.stahlnow.com) (programmer of Noisetracks and more) and [Dan MacKinlay](http://notes.livingthing.org/),  the mathemagician in the team, are contributing a great deal to the code the project with a lot of engagment for the first release.
 Support is also coming from the Fasos department of the UM Maastricht thanks to Prof. K. Bijsterveld.

-Now the group is growing and there are new people interested in the project Synestizer.com.
-In providing the source code and the idea what one could do with this tool, gathers more interested people so the project can grow into a broad instrument opening up for many users to experiment and developers to participate in.

 Want to join us?
 See [github](https://github.com/synestize/synestizer) for the open source code.